jonathondilworth/detailed-plutus-lecture-notes/General-Notes.md

 > "Constraints Liberate, Liberties Constrain" <br />
 > — Runar Bjarnason

-* Similarly, you could say: Less is More, inofar as: if you trancate the scope of an application, the less you allow it do, the easier it is to control.
-Thus, it follows: the less likely it is to cause catestropic failure.
+* Similarly, you could say: Less is More, insofar as: if you truncate the scope of an application, the less you allow it do, the easier it is to control.
+Thus, it follows: the less likely it is to cause catastrophic failure.
 Furthermore, it allows for an increased capacity to predict states and behaviour given any set of constraints.
-* Designing applications such that they're "deterministic, pure, replayable, sandboxed state machines" (Michael Peyton-Jones) means as developers we're much less likely to introduce bugs into our applications (*possibly* mathematically provable).
+* Designing applications such that they're "deterministic, pure, replay-able, sandboxed state machines" (Michael Peyton-Jones) means as developers we're much less likely to introduce bugs into our applications (*possibly* mathematically provable).

 The Plutus Pioneer Course aims to provide: